-Colombia bans sales of loose cigarettes, tobacco advertsJuly 21st, 2011 in Health /
+Colombia bans sales of loose cigarettes, tobacco advertsJuly 21, 2011 in Medicine & Health / Health

 A ban on sales of loose cigarettes and tobacco advertising went into effect Thursday in Colombia, the health ministry said.